-- o Are there adequate library and computing facilities? - Do you have access to materials you need (e.g. books, lab equipment, art materials) - o Did the School's facilities meet your expectations? - o Was the lecture material easily accessible? - o Were resources adequately available? - o If you are studying a practical course, do you have access to the right resources? - o Are you aware of/do you know how to use the resources available to you?
+- Are there adequate library and computing facilities in your School? - Do you have access to materials you need (e.g. books, lab equipment, art materials) - Did the School's facilities meet your expectations? - Can you access resources when you need to?